marcelogramma/Airflow-ETL-With-EKS-EFS-Sagemaker/readme_eng.md

 ![](imgs/20220202-221835.png)

-We define a name and the role, the rest by default and we do the following
+We define a name and the role, the rest by default and press Next

 ![](imgs/20220202-222004.png)